leochocolat/msdf-font-factory/README.md

 ## Usage

-You can just download the file located in the output folders of any font you want.
+You can just download the files located in the output folders of any font you want.

-To generate a new font just duplicated an existing font folder.
+To generate a new font just duplicate an existing font folder.
 Don't forget to add it to the config file index.js, then run :

 ```bash
 node index.js